ThomasWharton/manga-quiz/README.md

 ### Colours

 Two colours which were preselected are the colours found in the Japanese flag.
-These are the colours of red and white.
+These are the colours of crimson and white.
 [Coolors](http://coolors.co "Coolors") was then used to lock in these 2 preselected colours and create a palette to be used for the quiz.

 The colours and their uses are listed below.